trevordbunch/cis411_lab3_uiux/labreports/LAB_JDAyres.md

 **Step 6:** Select Job

-What to do: lick on a job listing to view the full job description and requirements.
+What to do: click on a job listing to view the full job description and requirements.

 Notes: The job listing page is cluttered with ads and sponsored job postings, which might make it difficult for users to focus on the actual job posting.
 ![LinkedInHomePage](../Indeed/7.png)